WG21-SG14/flat_containers/proposals/D0460_flat_containers.md

     flat_container.insert({new_key, new_value});
     auto value = element.second; // UB - element.second is a reference which was invalidated

-Given the committee's mandate to focus on speed rather than compatibility with existing containers, this proposal will mandate that flat map elements be represented as a pair of references.
+Given the prior feedback from committee review of P0038R0 suggesting that design decisions focus on efficiency rather than compatibility with existing containers, this proposal will require that flat map elements be represented as a pair of references.

 Bulk insert
 ---